 Project Workshop: All candidates must attend the workshop one semester prior to taking EDEL 594.
 During the workshop candidates will receive feedback on the Project Proposal from faculty who teach in the graduate program.
 Additional information about the project will be provided to support candidates’ preparation for the first class session.
 The Project Workshop is typically held online.
 Be sure to check course syllabi for details.

 Sample Timeline Based on Taking EDEL 594 in Fall.

 Note: The information about the EDEL 594 Final Project does not apply to candidates who are enrolled in the Educational Technology Concentration.
 These candidates will be given information about how to prepare for EDEL594 during the first semester of the program.

-MULTIPLE SUBJECT CREDENTIAL or COMBINED MASTERS/MULTIPLE SUBJECT CREDENTIAL PROGRAMS: We will continue to accept completed applications for fall 2017 until the program is full.
-Have you attended the mandatory in-person credential program overview?
+MULTIPLE SUBJECT CREDENTIAL or COMBINED MASTERS/MULTIPLE SUBJECT CREDENTIAL PROGRAMS: Have you attended the mandatory in-person credential program overview?
 Applications are now begin accepted for Spring 2018 programs.

 Page updated: March 2, 2015